+At U.lab we create opportunities for design-led innovation through learning, research and industry engagement.
 We believe that innovation occurs between people, not in isolation, and how we innovate is the product of opportunistic interactions.
-We seek to expand the capacity of design-thinking into a truly interdisciplinary collaboration between entrepreneurial activity, corporate R&D and academic thought leadership.
+We seek to expand the capacity of design into a truly interdisciplinary collaboration between entrepreneurial activity, corporate R&D and academic thought leadership.

+U.lab’s vision is to “generate design-led innovation with human impact”.
+To achieve this, it provides a framework and space for students, academics, industry and government experts to engage in design-led human-centered innovation practices.
 Our approach draws on an understanding of human factors as the basis for innovation.
 It differs from traditional approaches as it infuses the end-user, wider stakeholders, and diverse collaborators into the process.
 In all stages of insight, ideation, concept, prototyping, solutions and commercialisation, human elements are given priority to shape better outcomes.
-This approach is purposely open and diffuse to maximise overlap between diverse thinking and working styles to encourage collaborative innovation.
+The u.lab approach is purposely open and diffuse to maximise overlap between diverse thinking and working styles to encourage collaborative innovation.

 U.lab’s strategic purpose is to:

 - Develop, test and disseminate tools and methods for design-led, human-centred innovation and entrepreneurship that can be used in teaching, organisational innovation, product and service innovation and social change.